langchain-samples/risk-assessment-agent/README.md

 uv run python offline_evals.py
 ```

-This runs 4 experiments — one per model — against the dataset:
+This runs 4 experiments — one per model — against the dataset.
+By default it uses:

 | Model | Provider |
 |-------|----------|